open-telemetry/opentelemetry-js-contrib/packages/opentelemetry-id-generator-aws-xray/README.md

 Example trace ID format: 58406520a006649127e371903a2de979

-A trace ID consists of two parts; the timestamp and the unique identifier.
+A trace ID consists of two parts: the timestamp and the unique identifier.

 #### Time Stamp

-* the first 8 hexadecimal digits represent the time of the original request in Unix epoch time
-* for example, 10:00AM December 1st, 2016 PST in epoch time is 1480615200 seconds, or 58406520 in hexadecimal digits.
+The first 8 hexadecimal digits represent the time of the original request in Unix epoch time.
+For example, 10:00AM December 1st, 2016 PST in epoch time is 1480615200 seconds, or 58406520 in hexadecimal digits.

 #### Unique Identifier

-* the last 24 hexadecimal digits is an random identifier for the trace
+The last 24 hexadecimal digits is an random identifier for the trace.

 ## Useful links